jsdf/hot-site/README.md

 # hot-site
-a convention-over-configuration webpack dev server with hot module replacement, to make spinning up new projects faster and less boilerplatey
+a convention-over-configuration webpack dev server with hot module replacement

+💡spin up new projects faster and with less boilerplate

 ## usage